lilimelgar/wp5_mediasuite/README.md

 ```
 {
-	"id" : "example",
+	"id" : "my_recipe",
 	"name" : "Your own recipe!",
-	"type" : "example",
+	"type" : "my_recipe",
 	"phase" : "recipe-building",
-	"description" : "By adding this recipe to the recipes page, you've actually cleared the first trial!
-Go on, be brave and implement your own recipe made of awesome!",
-	"inRecipeList" : true,
+	"description" : "Your recipe that does very cool things.
+Aim for world peace!",
 	"ingredients" : {
-		"status" : "Couldn't be happier",
-		"level" : "Squire to the Dark Knight"
+		"key1" : "value1",
+		"key2" : "value2"
 	}
 }
 ```
+**Note** There is also an example.json you can copy and modify for convenience

 The ```name``` is used as the title of your recipe on the recipes page

 The ```description``` is used as the description for your recipe on the recipes page